The Original Hybrid

-Four in ten Which? members disposed of their last mattress by having the company delivering their replacement mattress collect it, according to 902 respondents of our survey back in November 2017.
+Nearly half of Which? members disposed of their last mattress by having it collected by the company delivering their replacement mattress, according to 1,098 respondents of our survey in March 2021.

-That’s perhaps not surprising given the number of major high-street retailers now offering this service.
-Argos and Ikea, for example, both offer to collect and recycle your old mattress for a fee of £20 when you buy a new mattress from them.
+That’s perhaps not surprising given the number of major high street retailers now offering this service.
+Argos, for example, offers to collect and recycle your old mattress for a fee of £20 when you buy a new mattress.
+Ikea has temporarily suspended it's remove-and-recycle service.
 John Lewis offers a similar service, charging new mattress customers a fee of £29.95 to responsibly dispose of their old mattress.

-If your mattress is still in good condition, you should consider donating it to charity or giving it away for free.
-That way you can help someone in need as well as ensuring that it doesn't end up in landfill.
+If your mattress is still in good condition, consider donating it to charity or giving it away free.
+That way you can help someone in need, as well as ensuring that it doesn't end up in landfill.

-Organisations such as British Heart Foundation and British Red Cross will resell your mattress and put the proceeds towards a good cause.
-Other organisations, such as Furniture Donation Network, directly give your mattress to someone in need.
-Several other charities also accept mattress donations, so if there is a cause you particularly want to support, it’s worth contacting the charity directly.
+Organisations such as British Heart Foundation, British Red Cross and Emmaus will resell your mattress and put the proceeds towards a good cause.
+Several other charities also accept mattress donations, so if there's a cause you particularly want to support, it’s worth contacting the charity directly.

-As a general rule, these organisations will collect your mattress free of charge, but they may request you send images first to prove that it is of acceptable quality.
+As a general rule, these organisations will collect your mattress free of charge, but they might request that you send images first to prove that it's of acceptable quality.
 Any organisation accepting a mattress donation will expect it to be fit for use, clean and have a fire label intact.

-Another way to ensure your mattress stays out of landfill sites is to use a non-profit initiative such as Freecycle, which will put you in touch with someone in the local area looking for a free second-hand mattress.
+Another way to ensure your mattress stays out of landfill sites is to use a non-profit initiative such as Freecycle, or your local equivalent group, which can put you in touch with someone in the local area looking for a free second-hand mattress.

-Although 1% of Which? members told us they disposed of their last mattress by burning it, we don’t advise it.
+Although a couple of Which? members said they disposed of their last mattress by burning it, we don’t advise it.
 Not only is a mattress fire hard to control, but the fumes released by the fire could also be damaging to both you and the environment.

 If you happen to be renting a skip and don’t mind your mattress contributing to a worsening landfill problem, then you can get rid of your old mattress using a skip.

-But you should never dispose of your mattress by putting it in someone else’s skip or, worse yet, simply abandoning it on the side of the road.
-As well as both being anti-social and environmentally harmful, fly tipping is illegal and can result in a large fine.
+But you should never dispose of your mattress by putting it in someone else’s skip or, worse yet, simply abandoning it at the side of the road.
+As well as being antisocial and environmentally harmful, fly tipping is illegal and can result in a large fine.